-- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and will make a referral to the Disclosure and Barring Service. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred. - Ensure appropriate systems are in place to manage and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty.

-The Senior DSL and DSL team meet on a regular basis so each is fully informed and able to respond to the needs of children subject to safeguarding concerns.

-Our school supports vulnerable children and children subject to safeguarding concerns (see KCSiE 2023 Part One and Annex A for specific areas of a safeguarding vulnerability) by ensuring that these children are placed on the active monitoring list within the school's digital records system.
+- 28.1 Manage Referrals: - 28.1.1 Refer cases of suspected abuse or allegations to the relevant investigating agencies. - 28.1.2 Support staff who make referrals to children's social care and other referral pathways. - 28.1.3 Refer cases where a person is dismissed or left due to risk/harm to a child and will make a referral to the Disclosure and Barring Service. - 28.2 Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred. - 28.3 Ensure appropriate systems are in place to manage and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty.
+Note: This preventing radicalisation section remains under review, following the publication of a new definition of extremism on 14 March 2024. - 28.4 The Senior DSL and DSL team meet on a regular basis so each is fully informed and able to respond to the needs of children subject to safeguarding concerns. - 28.5 Our school supports vulnerable children and children subject to safeguarding concerns (see KCSiE 2024 Part One and Annex A for specific areas of a safeguarding vulnerability) by ensuring that these children are placed on the active monitoring list within the school's digital records system.
 Such children are of particular focus on a daily basis in all activities related to safeguarding.